TommyWabg/switch2-controllers-windows10-11/README.md

 * **Custom Extra Button Remapping:** Fully remap extra buttons like `GL`, `GR`, `SL_R`, `SR_L` and `Chat` to function as Gyro triggers or standard buttons.
 * **Joy-con Mouse Toggle:** A new dedicated switch in the GUI to enable or disable the Joy-con mouse mode.
 This prevents accidental cursor movement during gameplay.
 * **Haptic & OS Integration:** Added rumble feedback (including a connection confirmation rumble) and mapped the Capture button to native Windows screenshots (`Win + PrtScn`).
+* **One-Click Disconnect:** Added a convenient 'X' button to the top right of each connected controller's UI block.
+You can now manually disconnect specific controllers directly from the interface without needing to power them off physically.
 * **Standalone Executable (.exe):** Fully packed with all dependencies (including vgamepad DLLs).
 No Python installation required.

 ## Quick Start